Choumert Road, Peckham Rye

 Up to the first floor and the first of two huge bedrooms takes the width of the house.
 It’s nearly 16ft by over 13, with stripped wooden boards to the floor, a central window and another fireplace.
 A second double bedroom is adjacent and over 11ft by over 10.
 On the second floor, find the master bedroom fronting the street (and matching the huge size of the bedroom underneath – either can be the master).
 Built-in wardrobes run along one wall and the hard wood flooring impresses.
 The main bathroom is on this floor and it has both free-standing bath and full shower, plus clever, generous storage cupboards.
 Brick-style tiling provides timeless charm, as do the stone floors and twin basins.

 Warwick Gardens is your closest green space, with playground and annual dog show.
 For bigger open spaces, you’ll enjoy Peckham Rye Park and Common's 113 acres, Dulwich, Ruskin, Burgess, Brockwell and Greenwich Parks, and beautiful Nunhead Cemetery (one of ‘The Magnificent Seven’).
 Little ones here or on The Plan?
 The Villa Nursery and Pre-Prep.
 School is local, on nearby Lyndhurst Way.
 The Belham (run by Dulwich Hamlet Educational Trust) is newly open and already proving a big hit with Peckham families.
-Bellenden Primary is also close and well-liked, and is soon to be relocated locally in a new purpose-built school building.
+Bellenden Primary is also close and well-liked, and has recently been relocated locally in a new purpose-built school building.

 - Tenure: Freehold